Cellphone store employee fights back during robbery

 Abdul Malek, 40, is a fearless salesman and he now has the scars to prove it.

-On Saturday, a razor blade-wielding robber came into the Paterson phone store and demanded money.
+On Saturday morning around 11 a.m., a razor blade-wielding robber came into the Paterson phone store and demanded money.
+But instead of cash, the violent criminal got a fight.

+Malek recounted the attempted robbery on Monday.
+He said the man walked in pretending to want to buy a phone, but within minutes it was clear he wanted money.

+During the confrontation, the suspect pulled out three open blades and used them against Malek during their fight.

-Despite being smaller physically, despite getting slashed in his neck, face, leg and hands and despite not being armed, Malek never gave up.
+Despite being smaller physically, despite getting slashed in his neck, face, leg and hands and despite not being armed, he said he never gave up.

+"He had a blade on my neck like this.
+So I pushed it away.
+He quickly took another one out.
+I kicked away like this.
+I started punching him," Malek said.

 He punched, kicked and eventually grabbed a squeegee to beat the robber away.